tmtxt/tmtxt.github.com/conkeror-extended-facebook-mode.md

 };
 {% endhighlight %}

-# Fallthrough keys for Facebook shortcuts
+# Facebook's default keyboard shortcuts

 This extension lets you use some Facebook's shortcut keys for navigating on the site.